 MANUFACTURER'S WARRANTY COVERAGE

-The 2009 and later small nonroad engines are warranted for two years.
-If any emission related part on you engine (as listed above) is defective, the part will be repaired or replaced by Husqvarna Forest & Garden.
+The emissions control system is warranted for two years.
+If any emissions-related part on your small off-road engine is defective, the part will be repaired or replaced by Husavarna Forest & Garden.

 OWNER'S WARRANTY RESPONSIBILITIES